nrkno/dotnetskolen/README_EN.md

 Build succeeded in 2,9s
 ```

-#### Create Integration Test Project
+#### Creating the integration test project

-To create the integration test project, you can run the same command as when you [created the unit test project](#create-unit-test-project), but replace `Unit` with `Integration` in the test project name, as shown below:
+To create the integration test project, you can run the same command as when you [created the unit test project](#creating-the-unit-test-project), but replace `Unit` with `Integration` in the test project name, as shown below:

 ```bash
 dotnet new xunit -lang F# -o test/integration -n NRK.Dotnetskolen.IntegrationTests